Older Michiganians Day

 Decisions made in Lansing have a direct and far-reaching impact on the quality of life for seniors in Michigan.
 Each June, the Area Agency on Aging 1-B participates in the Older Michiganian’s Day Rally held on the lawn of the Capitol Building.
 This very important annual advocacy helps give seniors a voice and help legislators understand both the needs and the voting power of seniors.

-Older Michiganians Day 2012 was held on June 20.
-Over 700 older adults and advocates came to Lansing to meet with legislators and speak up on issues of importance to the state’s seniors.
+On Tuesday, June 3, hundreds of older adults and advocates will come to Lansing to meet with legislators and speak up on issues of importance to the state’s seniors.

 2012 Photo Gallery